Maeil Broadcasting Network

 Maeil Broadcasting Network, Inc. (MBN) (주식회사 매일방송) is a South Korean cable TV network operated by the Maeil Business Newspaper.
+The network was first founded in 1993 initially as a cable news channel before going into its current form as a generalist network in 2011.

 History

-Initially founded on September 23, 1993, as Maeil Business TV, the station's name was later changed to Maeil Broadcasting Network in March 2011.
-The station was operated as a news channel until December 1, 2011, at which point it transitioned into a generalist cable TV channel, launching MBN general programming alongside JTBC, Channel A, and TV Chosun.

-Chronology

-1990s

-On September 23, 1993 the company was founded under the name Maeil Business TV.
+On September 23, 1993, Maeil Business TV was founded.
 It launched the cable industry's first successful satellite transmission on December 6, 1994.
-On March 1, 1995, it began broadcasting for 15 hours per day, and on January 1, 1996, it began broadcasting 24 hours per day.
+On March 1, 1995, it began broadcasting 15 hours a day, and on January 1, 1996, it began broadcasting 24 hours a day.

-2000s

-November 13, 2000, marked the day of the network's first digital broadcast.
+On November 13, 2000, the network broadcast its first digital broadcast.

-Daily Stock TV (MBNs) securities in the MK TV (MKS) changed the channel name to its current SBS CNBC.
 Satellite TV channel providers were selected on June 4, 2001.
-On December 28, 2001, MK Securities TV (MKS) provisionally suspended broadcasting.
-The network came to an agreement with Korea Digital Satellite Broadcasting (now the KT SkyLife) and signed a program supply agreement on September 27, 2001.